ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword displays files containing the pattern "root" from the given file 15-countthatword displays the number of lines containing the pattern "bin" from the given file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the given file
+14-findthatword displays files containing the pattern "root" from the given file 15-countthatword displays the number of lines containing the pattern "bin" from the given file 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the given file 17-hidethisword displays all words in the file that doesn't contain the pattern "bin"